sum1ko05/WallpaperRollProject/README.md

 # WallpaperRollProject
-script for changing wallpapers (WIP) windows only right now
+Script for changing wallpapers (frozen)
+(windows only right now)

+This project is frozen right now because i have diffrent priorities for now.
+It was intended as practice project at my uni, and now i don't know if i'll start working on it again.